-This section walks through setting up the Network Analyzer to plot data from the Wavegen channels.
+This section walks through setting up the Network Analyzer to plot the frequency response of a low-pass filter.

 2.1 Hardware Setup

-For devices that use differential input channels, such as the Analog Discovery Studio with MTE cables, make sure to connect the Oscilloscope channel 1 negative pin (orange wire with white stripes) to the ground pin associated with Wavegen Channel 1 (black wire).
+For devices that use differential input channels, such as the Analog Discovery Studio with MTE cables, make sure to connect the Oscilloscope channel 1 and channel 2 negative pins (orange wire with white stripes and blue wire with white stripes) to the ground pin associated with Wavegen channel 1 (black wire).

 2.2 Run the Network Analyzer

 By default, the Network Analyzer uses the Test & Measurement Device's Wavegen channel 1 as the source signal and does not need any further configuration from the wavegen instrument window.
 From the control bar, click Run to continuously sweep the circuit network with an input signal of varying frequency - by default, the frequency sweep ranges from 1 kHz to 1 MHz.